USD/JPY: A break higher 137.10 is a buy signal

 Longs at 1.3590/70 if we retest today, stop below 1.3550.

-Dollar Index made a low for the day exactly at strong support at 104.30/20 & saw a nice bounce.
+Dollar Index up one day, down the next day in the 1 week sideways trend.
+Still holding strong support at 104.30/20 & saw a nice 100 pip bounce.
 If the support is retested, longs need stops below 104.00.

 A break lower targets strong support at 103.70/50.